-- Approximately 75 acres will be treated with a mixture of herbicide treatments and other methods - Approximately 10 acres will be treated with mowing or hand pulling Locations of Planned Treatments - Locations for seasonally planned treatment sites are being mapped in HATS over the course of the 2022 season, including county weed board identified reoccurring "hot spots" and priority sites identified by the spray crews. - Mowing is only in occasional situations where the weed board o Milestone @ 5 oz/acre, Spreader 90 @ 32 oz/acre per 50 gallons carrier.
+- Approximately 75 acres will be treated with a mixture of herbicide treatments and other methods - Approximately 450 acres will be treated by mowing to suppress seed production on I-82 corridor - Approximately 10 acres will be treated with mowing or hand pulling Locations of Planned Treatments - Locations for seasonally planned treatment sites are being mapped in HATS over the course of the 2024 season, including county weed board identified reoccurring "hot spots" and priority sites identified by the spray crews. - Mowing is only in occasional situations where the weed board o Milestone @ 5 oz/acre, Spreader 90 @ 32 oz/acre per 50 gallons carrier.